MarcarianS/cs1440-marcarian-shelby-assn4/doc/Smells.md

 * Where: mbrot fractal line 13...
 * Copy: the pallete list
 * Why: it is the same as the julia palette. lots of the code is replicated
-* Remedy: combine julia and mbrot
+* Remedy: create palette class and store it there

 * Where: mbrot fractal line 33
 * Copy:```